Learning Task-Specific Dynamics to Improve Whole-Body Control: CONTROL

-Equation \eqref{eq:actuated_dyn} shows that the actuation torques, $\tau$ are linearly determined by $\qdd$ and $\lambda$.
-Therefore it is a redundant variable and optimization needs to be performed only over $\qdd$ and $\lambda$ and dynamic consistency is reduced to enforcing Eq. \eqref{eq:un-actuated_dyn}.
-Kinematic contact constrains ensuring that the part of the robot in contact with the environment do not move
+and it is only necessary to enforce Eq. \eqref{eq:un-actuated_dyn} to ensure dynamic consistency as $\tq$ is a redundant variable which can be eliminated and replaced by a combination of $\qdd$ and $\gbf{\lambda}$ according to Eq. \eqref{eq:actuated_dyn} where necessary.
+Eq. \eqref{eq:un-actuated_dyn} is the first constraint to be satisfied by the controller.
+Kinematic contact constraints ensuring that the part of the robot in contact with the environment does not move,

-are additional equality constraints of the optimization, while foot center of pressure (CoP), friction forces, resultant normal torques, joint torques and joint accelerations are inequality constraints.
+are additional equality constraints for the optimization, where $\J_c$ is the Jacobian for $m_c$ constrained endeffectors.
+Additionally, we limit foot center of pressure (CoP), friction forces, resultant normal torques, joint torques and joint accelerations with linear inequality constraints.
 The cost to be minimized is